Imitating from auxiliary imperfect demonstrations via Adversarial Density Weighted Regression: Evaluation

 \subsection{Majority experimental results}

+\paragraph{LfD on Androits and kitchen domains.} We test ADR on tasks sourced from Adroit and Kitchen domains.
+In particular, during the training process, we utilize single trajectory with the highest Return as a demonstration.
+The experimental results are summarized in Table~\ref{long_horizonal}, ADR achieves an impressive summed score of \textbf{526.6} points, representing an improvement of \textbf{89.5\%} compared to IQL (oracle), \textbf{121.1\%} compared to CQL (oracle), and surpassing all IL baselines, thus showcasing its competitive performance in long-horizon IL tasks.
+Meanwhile, these competitive experimental results also validate our claim that ADR, which optimizes policy in a single-step manner, can avoid the cumulative bias associated with multi-step updates using biased reward/Q functions within the RL framework.
+Moreover, this experiment also indicates its feasibility to utilize ADR to conduct LfD without introducing extra datasets as demonstrations.

-\paragraph{LfD on Gym-Mujoco domain.} The majority of the experimental results on the tasks sourced from Gym-Mujoco domain are displayed in Table~\ref{tab:my_label}.
+\paragraph{LfD on Gym-Mujoco domain.} The majority of the experimental results on the tasks sourced from the Gym-Mujoco domain are displayed in Table~\ref{tab:my_label}.
 We utilized 5 expert trajectories as demonstrations and conducted ILD on all selected tasks.
-ADR-BC achieves a total of \textbf{1008.6} points, surpassing most reward shaping and Q function shaping approaches.
-Additionally, our method outperformed the previous best supervised LfD method~\citep{liu2023ceil} by \textbf{10.5\%} under the selected experimental settings.
+ADR achieves a total of \textbf{1008.7} points, surpassing most reward estimating and Q function estimating approaches.
 Therefore, the performance of our approach on continuous control has been validated.
-In particular, \begin{itemize} \item ADR-BC performs better than ORIL, IQL-Learn demonstrating the advantage of ADR-BC over reward shaping+RL approaches. \item The superior performance of ADR-BC compared to SQIL, DemoDice, SMODICE, ValueDice highlights the density weights over other regressive forms. \end{itemize} \paragraph{LfD on Androits and kitchen domains.} To further demonstrate ADR-BC's advantage over reward shaping+RL training approaches while validating the effectiveness of our approach on long-horizon (goal reaching) tasks.
-We test ADR-BC on tasks sourced from Adroit and Kitchen domains.
-In particular, during the training process, we utilize single trajectory with the highest Return as demonstration.
-The experimental results are summarized in Table~\ref{long_horizonal}, ADR-BC achieves an impressive summed score of \textbf{526.6} points, representing an improvement of \textbf{89.5\%} compared to IQL (oracle), \textbf{121.1\%} compared to CQL (oracle), and surpassing all IL baselines, thus showcasing its competitive performance in long-horizon IL tasks.
-Meanwhile, these competitive experimental results also validate our claim that ADR-BC, which optimizes policy in a single-step manner, can avoid the cumulative bias associated with multi-step updates using biased reward/Q functions within the RL framework.
-Moreover, this experiment also indicates it's feasibility to utilize ADR-BC to conduct LfD without introducing extra dataset as demonstrations.
+In particular, 1) ADR performs better than ORIL, IQL-Learn demonstrating the advantage of ADR over reward estimating+RL approaches.
+2) The superior performance of ADR compared to SQIL, DemoDice, SMODICE, ValueDice highlights the density weights over other regressive forms.